PortSwigger/multi-totp-authenticator/README.md

 This will scan a QR code that is on your screen.
 In order for QR codes to be scanned, you must have the code and Burp visible on the same monitor.
 Depending on your operating system, you may also have to give Burp Suite access to take a screen capture.
 If a QR code is successfully scanned, the encoded values will be added to their respective fields.
 Adjust them or simply press "Add."

 #### Paste QR
 This button will take an image from your clipboard and scan it for a QR code.
+Alternatively, if you have the encoded URI (the contents of a TOTP QR code) in the form of `otpauth://...` on your clipboard as text, the extension will use that.

 ### Setting your Scope
 The extension allows you to define a scope that limits which requests it will replace in.
 The scope that you configure in this dialog will not affect [session handling rules](#session-handling-rules).